-Each stage, or "step," (except for the steps at the beginning and end of a workflow) is assigned reviewers.
+Each step of a workflow (except for the steps at the beginning and end of a workflow) is assigned reviewers.

-Reviewers use the review center to look at the content of a response and decide which step it moves to next.
+Reviewers use the review center to look at the content of a response, add office use only data, and decide which step it moves to next.

 If you're a reviewer, here's all you need to know: